|

 it's out of our control.

-Repeat the above process to add more "Send As" aliases and when you've
+Repeat this process to add more "Send As" aliases and when you've

 finished, the E-mail Accounts page will look something like this:-